 Your job as a marketer is to ensure that your content sparks likes, shares, and comments by displaying your content to the largest possible audience.
 Thus, gathering your social media content and displaying posts on your website helps reach a wider audience, increase engagement in your content, and make sure you stay top of mind with your customers.

-Vivadogs, a subscription service for dog owners, is one of the brands with an inspirational Instagram feed embedded on their website.
-The social media feed showing happy dogs enjoying tasty snacks and playing with toys from Vivadogs leads to higher audience reach, post engagement, and brand awareness.
+Romantik Hotels is one of the brands with an inspirational Instagram feed embedded on their website.
+The social media feed showing happy customers having a blast at the hotel leads to higher audience reach, post engagement, and brand awareness.

 2. Build trust and credibility